 THC in your saliva can be found up to 24-36 hours after the last marijuana intake, although the average period for the detection of THC in saliva is 12 hours.

 How Long Does THC Stay in Your Hair?

 If your employee or a law enforcement body wants to detect THC and its metabolites in your hair, they will use a hair drug test (no way, Sherlock!).
-However, hair test doesn’t usually measure the very THC; instead, they measure levels of THC-COOH, a compound that is not present in marijuana smoke.
+However, a hair test doesn’t usually measure the very THC.
+Instead, they measure levels of THC-COOH, a compound that is not present in marijuana smoke.